 Parsons is a very small city located in the state of Tennessee.
 With a population of 2,337 people and two constituent neighborhoods, Parsons is the 201st largest community in Tennessee.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parsons is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Parsons is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Parsons who work in sales jobs (9.03%), management occupations (9.03%), and office and administrative support (8.58%).
+Overall, Parsons is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Parsons who work in management occupations (11.64%), office and administrative support (11.09%), and sales jobs (11.09%).

-As is often the case in a small city, Parsons doesn't have a public transportation system that people use for their commute.
+Parsons is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Parsons in 2010 was $19,096, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,384 for a family of four.
+The per capita income in Parsons in 2010 was $17,828, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $71,312 for a family of four.
+However, Parsons contains both very wealthy and poor people as well.

+Parsons is a somewhat ethnically-diverse city.
 The people who call Parsons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parsons residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Parsons include English, German, Scottish, and French .
+Important ancestries of people in Parsons include English, German, Italian, and French .

 The most common language spoken in Parsons is English.
 Other important languages spoken here include Spanish and Indic languages.